Illustration Identity for D91 Labs

 Defining D91 Labs illustration identity

-D91 Labs is Setu’s research arm that conducts secondary and primary research into Indian fintech and publishes findings as blog posts and other forms of media.
-Their vision is for research to help entrepreneurs create better solutions by informing fintech decision making.
+D91 Labs, Setu’s research arm, conducts primary and secondary research on Indian fintech and shares insights through blogs and other media.
+Their vision is to help entrepreneurs build better solutions by informing fintech decision-making.

-I designed the first set of illustrations for a project called Future of Data Sharing which was a research foray into defining design ethics principles for potential digital product solutions that would built on top of the Account Aggregator tech stack.
+I created the first set of illustrations for Future of Data Sharing, a research project exploring design ethics principles for potential digital products built on the Account Aggregator tech stack.

-Over time, I noticed that our colour palette was a bit dull and lacked enough colours to do justice to more complex illustrations and there was consensus on this.
+As the work evolved, I realised our colour palette felt too limited and muted to support more complex illustrations, and there was consensus on this.

 Designing the website